oracle/weblogic-image-tool/documentation/1.9/content/userguide/logging.md

-# Logging
+---
+title: "Logging"
+date: 2019-02-23T17:19:24-05:00
+draft: false
+weight: 5
+---

 The Image Tool uses standard Java logging.
 To alter the default logging settings, you can modify the `logging.properties` file under the `bin` directory where you installed the Image Tool.

 ### To enable debug logging
 In `logging.properties`, comment the existing `handlers` property and uncomment the second `handlers` line below the first line that you just commented.
 This should make the `logging.properties` file look something like this:
 ```properties
 #handlers=java.util.logging.ConsoleHandler